-This new agreement has been reviewed by the County Attorney's Office as to form.
-The term of the new agreement will be for the fiscal year beginning October 1, 2016 through September 30, 2017.
+To comply with HUD regulations and efficiently implement the projects and activities, a project administration agreement with Harbor House of Central Florida, Inc., a non-profit agency providing shelter and services to victims of domestic violence, is being submitted for approval.
+The agreement has been reviewed by the County Attorney's Office as to form.
+The term of this agreement will be for the fiscal year beginning October 1, 2016 through September 30, 2017.